NT Shelter is a peak body and advocacy organisation and does not provide accommodation services.

-Community Housing Providers (CHPs) are non-government organisations that provide social and affordable housing for people on low to moderate incomes.
-For people on low incomes, community housing represents a viable alternative to public housing that has traditionally been provided by state and territory governments.
+Community Housing Providers (CHPs) are non-government organisations that play a vital role in delivering social and affordable housing for people on low to moderate incomes.
+As an alternative to public housing traditionally provided by state and territory governments, CHPs offer a tenant-focused and financially sustainable approach to addressing housing affordability challenges.

 What are registered community housing providers and how do they work?
 Why do they matter when it comes to social and affordable housing?
 Hear from experts from across Australia’s registered community housing sector: